oluwatobiss/api-powered-blog-website/README.md

-# fansInSync
+# FansInSync

 A website that lets fans stay updated on the company's internal communications and product development.

 ## Pages

-- **Home:** Displays a list of all published posts as clickable items that link to each post's page.
+- **Home:** List all published posts as clickable items that link to each post's page.
 - **Post:**
-  - Shows a published article for users to read.
+  - Read published article.
-  - Allow the company's staff to comment on the publication.
+  - Comment on the publication.
-  - Allow users to view comments the company's staff have posted.
+  - Read comments.

 ## Users and privileges